AFixt/inclusivista-docs/README.md

 Shows the user's navigation path within the site for easy backtracking.

-To enable/disable or change the text message, go to 'Theme Setting' -> 'Breadcrumbs'
+To enable/disable or change the text message, go to 'Theme Setting' -> 'Breadcrumbs'.

 ![Alt](images/breadcrumbs.png)

 ### Colour Swatches

 Displays available product colors as clickable options.
-To use this feature, you must use [variants](https://help.shopify.com/en/manual/products/variants) for your products
+To use this feature, you must use [variants](https://help.shopify.com/en/manual/products/variants) for your products.

 ![Alt](images/color-swatches.png)